ShaunCurtis/Blazr.Demo/Notes/Entities/Aggregates.md

 1. Records.
 Everything is a `record` unless it specifically needs to mutate.
 All data objects are defined as records.

-1. The data pipeline is implemented in the `Blazr.OneWayStreet` library.
-This includes a *Flux* based mutation implemenntation for objects and lists of objects.
-See the *OneWayStreet Flux* note for more details.
+1. The data pipeline is implemented using the `Blazr.OneWayStreet` library.
+2. Mutation is managed by *Blazr.Diode* library.

-If you defined an interface for the Invoice composite, it would look like this:
+A wireframe definition of the Invoice composite looks like this:

 ```csharp
 public interface IInvoiceComposite